 So, remember back to when I mentioned that wide ISAs have a sacrum that is tipped forward while narrow ISAs have a posteriorly-tipped sacrum.
 Squatting involves sitting into that posteriorly-tipped sacrum, meaning that narrow ISAs will have an easier time with the mechanics.
 Wide ISAs will naturally be tipped forward and will have an easier time pushing their hips back to extend their back for a deadlift.

 Now the real question, why does this matter?
 It matters because if we understand how we move, we can better look for compensations.
 It can also guide programming decisions, meaning if someone with a narrow ISA comes to me, I can assume that they will have a better time learning to squat and may be able to progress that motion more rapidly.
 I will also know that if someone with a wide ISA comes to me claiming they can squat really well, I better double check their motion to make sure they are maintaining good positions.
 These are all steps that I would take with all clients, but the more that I can tailor my assessment and exercise prescription, the easier it is for everyone involved.

 Thanks for reading and I want to thank Zac for an awesome course.
 If you are interested in what he has to say, his website is zaccupples.com and you can find a bunch of good information on there!

-Are you in Northern Virginia and interested in working with me for physical therapy, injury prevention, or performance enhancement?
+Are you in the Sterling, Virginia area and interested in working with me for physical therapy, injury prevention, or performance enhancement?
 Email me at firstname.lastname@example.org and let's help you reach your goals!

 Written by Danny Lehnert PT, DPT, OCS, CSCS, CDN, BRM